All Episodes

 All right.

-I was so appalled when I hear certain people get um offended when you say Merry Christmas to them.
+I was so appalled when I hear certain people get offended when you say Merry Christmas to them.

-I said, This is ridiculous.
+They said, this is ridiculous.

-I said, Look, not even one package on your shelf has the word Christmas.
+I said, look, not even one package on your shelf has the word Christmas.

 Not even a light says Christmas.

-And they have holiday circulars and they have rows and rows of uh of holiday ornaments and holiday this and holiday that, but the one thing that's missing is the word Christmas.
+And they have holiday circulars and they have rows and rows of holiday ornaments and holiday this and holiday that.

 Right.

-Help uh educate me, uh Michael.
+Help educate me, Michael.

 Is there another holiday I should add to the list?

-But um but uh another uh oh I see what you're saying.
+Oh, I see what you're saying.

-I guess uh Divadi, right?
+Yeah, I guess Diwali, right?

-He is not a Christian, he is not offended by Christian celebrations.
+He is not offended by Christian celebrations.

-Uh he shouldn't be, should he?
+He shouldn't be, should he?

 Jay is on a cell phone calling in from Phoenix, Arizona.